Wrist Fractures

 1. Immobilisation

-• Traditional plaster casts
+• Traditional or waterproof plaster casts

-• Removable casts and “Exos” wrist braces
+• Custom-moulded splint, removable casts and Exos wrist braces

 2. Pain Management